malstraem/arinc424.net/docs/package.md

 # Overview

-While the **ARINC 424** specification describes entities with 132-byte fixed-length string, this library creates a database object model via building entities using reflection and runtime compilation.
+While the **`ARINC 424`** specification describes entities with 132-byte fixed-length strings, this library creates a database object model via building entities using reflection and runtime compilation.

 Most terms are converted according to the specification into associated enumerations or numeric values ​​on the fly.

 In addition, relationships between entities are established after the building stage.

-In practice, this allows you to explore and manipulate the tree-like representation of **ARINC 424** database.
+In practice, this allows you to explore and manipulate the tree-like representation of **`ARINC 424`** database.

 See [docs](https://malstraem.github.io/arinc424.net) to know how specification is mapped.